ewels/rich-codex/docs/inputs/markdown.md

 In addition to running commands, you can format code blocks or "snippets".

-To do this, make the `<!-- RICH-CODEX` code comment multi-line.
-Config key-pairs stay on the first line and anything on subsequent lines before the closing `-->` will be treated as the snippet.
-Then follow the code comment with a markdown image tag (again, the filename will be taken for the generated image).
+To do this, make the `<!-- RICH-CODEX` code comment config with the `snippet` key.
+Remember that you can use the pipe character `|` in YAML to have multi-line strings, but there must be correct indentation.
+I'd recommend you write the YAML in a code editor with syntax highlighting and then paste it in.

 <!-- prettier-ignore-start -->